defenxor/dsiem/docs/directive_and_alarm.md

 ## Triggering Alarm

-Dsiem calculates a risk value for backlog whenever that backlog moves to the next rule.
+Dsiem calculates a risk value for backlog when the current stage's rule condition receive its first matching event.
 An alarm will be triggered *when the backlog risk value is ≥ 1*.
 Risk value calculation is based on this formula:

 ```go
 Risk = (reliability * priority * asset value)/25